IT21314742/Loading-Bar/README.md

-  Loading Bar Created with HTML, CSS and .
+   Bar Created with HTML, CSS and .